 JOURNALISM MINOR CURRICULUM

-Journalism is a minor at City College by design.
-Journalists need to know more than their craft alone.
-That's why we encourage students from every division and discipline to bring their knowledge to the profession.
-Our award-winning professors are working journalists who bring real world experience to the classroom.
+The Journalism Minor at City College is in the process of becoming a major concentration for a B.A. in Communications.
+We will also continue to offer it as a minor.
+We encourage students from every division and discipline to bring their knowledge to the profession.
+Our award-winning professors are working journalists who share their real world experience in the classroom.

 If you want to declare a minor in journalism go to i-Declare.

 - Go to City Central at: https://central.ccny.cuny.edu/index.php.

 - Log in using your CCNY username and password. ...

 - Click on "My CCNY" and pick "i-Declare".

 - Click "No" to Are you a Macauley student"

 - Click on the box next to Minor